Back to Blog

 What changes with computer use agents

-• Survives UI changes and app updates without breaking
+• Survives UI changes without rebuilding the bot

 How to move without the risk